0xMotazMohamed/Nasa_Space_Apps-Big_Hero_6/README.md

 ## Model Parameters

+> **Note**: The default parameters shown below are reference values based on our Kaggle notebook experiments.
+These are not final optimized values and should be tuned based on your specific dataset and requirements.
+See the [development notebook](https://www.kaggle.com/code/mo15fr/big-hero-6) for detailed parameter exploration and optimization process.

 ### Training Parameters (with defaults from notebook)
 - **epochs**: 80 (default from notebook)
 - **learning_rate**: 7e-6 (default from notebook)